clearbit/clearbit-ruby/README.md

 Or install it yourself as:

-    $ gem install apihub
+    $ gem install clearbit

 ## Usage

-First authorize requests by setting the API key found on your [account's settings page](https://apihub.co/profile).
+First authorize requests by setting the API key found on your [account's settings page](https://clearbit.co/profile).

-    APIHub.api_key = ENV['APIHUB_KEY']
+    Clearbit.api_key = ENV['APIHUB_KEY']

 Then you can lookup people by email address:

-    person = APIHub::Person[email: 'info@eribium.org']
+    person = Clearbit::Person[email: 'info@eribium.org']

 If the person can't be found, then `nil` will be returned.

-See the [documentation](https://apihub.co/docs/person) for more information.
+See the [documentation](https://clearbit.co/docs/person) for more information.

 ## Company lookup

 You can lookup company data by domain name:

-    company = APIHub::Company[domain: 'uber.com']
+    company = Clearbit::Company[domain: 'uber.com']

 If the company can't be found, then `nil` will be returned.

-See the [documentation](https://apihub.co/docs/company) for more information.
+See the [documentation](https://clearbit.co/docs/company) for more information.

 ## CLI

-The gem also includes a `apihub` executable, which you can use like this:
+The gem also includes a `clearbit` executable, which you can use like this:

-    $ apihub person --email info@eribium.org
+    $ clearbit person --email info@eribium.org

         {
           "name": {